nameisbri/discloser/README.md

 #### **User Management**
 1.  **POST /signup**
     -   Create a new user account.
 2.  **POST /login**
     -   Authenticate a user and return a token.

 #### **Test Record Management**
 3.  **POST /upload**
     -   Upload a test record (file or manual entry).
 4.  **GET /results**
     -   Retrieve all test records for the authenticated user.
 5.  **GET /results/:id**
     -   Retrieve details of a specific test record.

 #### **Sharing**
 6.  **GET /share/:id**
-    -   Retrieve a public view of a test record (if time permits).
+    -   Retrieve a public view of a test record.

 ## Roadmap